Ulisetorr/pediatric_astrocytoma/Analysis.md

 Analysis

-Here you will find the results analysis.
-And the R graphics.
+Here you will find some preliminary results of my data analyses, including the graphics produced in R.